I am a

 Core skills for your future career

-Griffith’s employment relations and human resources programs are informed by extensive research and provide in-depth coverage of key people management skills—communication, planning, teamwork, strategy and self-development.
+Griffith’s employment relations and human resources programs are informed by extensive research and provide in-depth coverage of key people management skills—communication, planning, teamwork, strategy, creative thinking, innovation and self-development.

 In the human resource management major, you’ll learn about selection and recruitment procedures, staff training, development and performance management, and organisational change.
 You’ll also be able to advise organisations regarding their staffing needs to enable them to deliver their core business effectively and efficiently.